fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 chartPresent: false
 ---

 FusionCharts Suite XT includes the **FusionCharts server-side ASP.NET wrapper** that lets you create interactive, data-driven charts.
-FusionCharts uses JavaScript and HTML code to generate charts in the browser.
 Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
-The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
+The required JavaScript and HTML code is generated in the server as a string and inserted in the web page for generating charts.
 Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

 Some of the basic features of the ASP.NET wrapper are:

-* Easily create charts in JavaScript using your **C#** or **VB** code.
+* Lets you create charts in JavaScript easilys using your **C#** or **VB** code.
 * Can render charts using **JSON/XML** data or URL.

-In this article, we will show you how you can download and install the `FusionCharts ASP.NET` wrapper and all the other dependencies on your system.
+In this article, we will show you how to download and install the `FusionCharts ASP.NET` wrapper and all the other dependencies on your system.
 You can use FusionCharts in your ASP.NET project using direct JavaScript files.

-> The FusionCharts ASP.NET server-side wrapper requires a .NET Framework 3.5 or higher.
+> The FusionCharts ASP.NET server-side wrapper requires .NET Framework 3.5 or higher.

 ## Install FusionCharts ASP.NET Wrapper

-In order to install and start working with FusionCharts ASP.NET wrapper you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:
+In order to install and start working with FusionCharts ASP.NET wrapper, you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:

 * JavaScript files to render **Charts**, **Widgets** and **PowerCharts** under the `js` folder.
 * JavaScript files to render maps under the `js > maps` folder.